Abhishek4298/dockerNode/README.md

 # Docker

+  - Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
-Docker is a container management service.
-The keywords of Docker are develop, ship and run anywhere.
+  -Docker is a container management service.
 The whole idea of Docker is for developers to easily develop applications, ship them into containers which can then be deployed anywhere.

 ## feature of docker :

 -Docker has the ability to reduce the size of development by providing a smaller footprint of the operating system via containers.
 -You can deploy Docker containers anywhere, on any physical and virtual machines and even on the cloud.
+-Lightweight

 ## some setup information for implementing docker in nodeJs